Piersonally/simple_bootstrap_form/README.md

 SimpleForm is a featurefull generic framework that will layout forms for multiple different CSS frameworks (right now Bootstrap 2.3 and Zurb Foundation).
-The challenge with this is that greater flexibility incurs greater complexity in imlementation.
+The challenge with this is that greater flexibility incurs greater complexity in implementation.
 I believe the continued non-appearance of Simple Form Bootstrap 3 support reflects the difficulty people have in working in this more complex framework, and getting the results integrated and released.